Agatha Raisin (TV series)

-Agatha Raisin is a British comedy-drama television program, based on M. C. Beaton's book series of the same name about a former PR agent who solves crime mysteries in the Cotswolds village of Carsely.
+Agatha Raisin is a British comedy-drama television series, based on M. C. Beaton's book series of the same name about a former PR agent who solves crime mysteries in the Cotswolds village of Carsely.

 The programme was broadcast as a pilot titled Agatha Raisin and the Quiche of Death on 26 December 2014, followed by an eight-part series that first aired on Sky One on 7 June 2016.
-A second season was ordered by Acorn TV on 15 January 2018.
-On 27 February 2019, the show was commissioned for a third season.
-A fourth season started filming in March 2021.
+A second series was ordered by Acorn TV on 15 January 2018.
+On 27 February 2019, the show was commissioned for a third series.
+Later, it was renewed for a fourth series.

 Production

 On 22 August 2014, Sky announced that it had commissioned the adaptation for Sky One.
 It was commissioned by Cameron Roach.
-Sky One chief Adam MacDonald said, "Agatha Raisin and the Quiche of Death is a contemporary, sharp and witty crime drama offering for the upcoming festive season."
+Sky One chief Adam MacDonald said, "Agatha Raisin and the Quiche of Death is a contemporary, sharp, and witty crime drama offering for the upcoming festive season."

 Agatha Raisin and the Quiche of Death began filming in September 2014.
-The main filming location is Biddestone, Wiltshire.
+The main filming location was Biddestone, Wiltshire.
 On her role in the film, Ashley Jensen said, "I am absolutely delighted to be on board!
 It's not often a part like this comes along for a woman.
 Agatha Raisin is a strong forthright, independent, driven, successful woman, who is both funny and flawed, a real woman of our time."

 Series two was ordered by Acorn TV, with a change to three 90-minute films as opposed to 45-minute episodes.

 On 27 February 2019, the show was commissioned for series 3, which consists of four 90-minute episodes.
 It premiered on 28 October 2019.
+A fourth series started filming in March 2021.